 ♠Q after ♥

 “None” means no cards are passed following the deal.
 “Always Left” means 3 cards are always passed to the player on your left.
 “Always Right” means 3 cards are always passed to the player on your right.
+“Always Across” means 3 cards are always passed to the player across (not available in 3-player games).
 “Left, Right, Across” means 3 cards are always passed in left, right, across order with no keeper hand.
 “Left, Right, Across, Keep” means that in 3 out of 4 hands, 3 cards are passed after the deal in left, right, across order; every 4th hand there’s no pass.
-Default is “Left, Right, Across, Keep.”
+“Around” means the pass rotates around clockwise but doesn’t contain a no-pass hand.
+“Around Keep” is like Around but includes a no-pass hand.

 Time to play: